-It doesn’t matter whether you’re a new or seasoned writer; you need tools to help you improve and simplify the writing process.
-Besides plagiarism checkers, you also need writing tools to check your grammar, spelling, and other text problems.
+Whether you’re a new or seasoned writer, you need tools to help you improve and simplify the writing process.
+This is where programs like Grammarly and Outwrite come into play.

-In today’s article, we’ll delve deeper into this timely comparison of Grammarly vs. Outwrite as we unveil which among these two prominent tools offer more value to every writer’s investment.
+In today’s article, we will delve deeper into this timely comparison of Grammarly vs. Outwrite as we unveil which among these two tools offers more value to every writer’s investment.

 Writing assistant features

-It can check various issues like grammatical errors, plagiarism, punctuation, style, run-on sentences, and spelling.
+Grammarly can check issues like spelling, grammatical errors, punctuation, style, and run-on sentences.
 It also shows suggestions to resolve these issues.

-Though both apps are easy to use regardless of you’re writing from Microsoft Word, Google Docs, or the web, users who are used to Grammarly might have a hard time adapting to Outwrite.
+Though both apps are easy to use regardless of whether you are writing from Microsoft Word, Google Docs, or the web, users used to Grammarly might have a hard time adapting to Outwrite.

 He concluded that though Grammarly is a great tool, it can never replace the human eye.